GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI.md

 | instantiatesCanonical  | A URL pointing to the definition of the task  |
 | for  | A reference to the type and persistent pseudo identifier of the user this task is intended for.
 Typically, this will be the `Patient` that performs the `Task` |

-The table below contains the required and suggested list of fields, additional fields from the FHIR specification **MAY** be used in the HTI:core standard, however the **MUST NOT** contain personal information about the user.
+The table below contains the required and suggested list of fields, additional fields from the FHIR specification **MAY** be used in the HTI:core standard, however they **MUST NOT** contain personal information about the user.
 If you intend to use any additional fields from the FHIR standard, you **COULD** specify a HTI profile to do so.

 | FHIR task field | Required | Value |
 | ------------- | ------------- | ------------- |